Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

 4. Restart JD2

 Strange thing I found, if a pasted a new theme.jar file here, with its own name, JD2 could not find it in its list of themes.
 Anybody know where the file containing the theme list is?

-## CleanInstall !!Deprecated!!
-!!!This step WILL clear ALL custom settings you may have, so backup those!!!
-(Thanks to  [Chya66](https://www.reddit.com/user/Chya66 "Chya66's Reddit") for pointing this out)
-1. Go to `File -> Backup -> Restore Settings`
-2. Choose the `.jd2backup` file you just downloaded
-3. JD2 will restart

-Now you got a Dark theme for JD2!

 ## Gallery:
 (Some custom settings can be seen here.
 They are NOT included in the backup files!)